-Startups apply online to participate in a cohort of ten companies.
-Selected startups participate in a 10-week educational and mentoring program (PharmaU) that culminates with a private, members-only Showcase Event.
-Our groomed startups present their refined pitches to pharma members and may have one-on-one meetings with members at the Showcase Event.
+Startups apply online to participate in a cohort focused on a particular theme.
+Ten startups are selected to participate in PharmaUTM, a 10-week educational and mentoring program that culminates with a private, members-only Showcase Event.
+Our educated and prepped startups present their refined pitches to pharma members and have one-on-one meetings with them at the Showcase Event.

 PharmaU is PharmStars’ educational program, developed and led by the PharmStars team.
 PharmaU consists of three parts: